 A Little Something

 You know those days when you sit down to eat your meal, you enjoy it, and then you want just a little something more?
-This Vanilla Custard does a great job of fulfilling that “something more” craving.
-It is low carb, creamy, sweet and super satisfying.
+This Low Carb Coconut Vanilla Custard does a great job of fulfilling that “something more” craving.
+It is keto, paleo, creamy, sweet and super satisfying.
 Check out how to make it — only 10 minutes of hands on time!Jump to Recipe

 Origins of Custard